 This is one of the tennis shoes with a 6-month outsole durability warranty.
 It means that if the outsole sustains reasonable damage, the user is eligible for a one-time replacement.

-This shock-absorbing unit is a mixture of a soft EVA (ethylene vinyl acetate) that’s meant to cushion the foot against impact.
-The firmer one around the edges of the shoe is added for stability.
+This shock-absorbing unit is a mixture of a soft EVA (ethylene vinyl acetate) that cushions the foot against impact.
+The firmer one around the edges of the shoe adds stability.